uni-assist Application Guide: Step-by-Step for Studienkolleg Admission (2026)

 If Your Application Is Forwarded Successfully

-- You may be invited to an entrance exam (Aufnahmeprüfung/Aufnahmetest) — most public Studienkollegs require this.
-The exam typically tests German language skills and sometimes basic math or subject-specific knowledge
+You may be invited to an entrance exam (Aufnahmeprüfung/Aufnahmetest) — most public Studienkollegs require this.
+The exam tests German language skills and sometimes basic math or subject-specific knowledge

-- You receive an admission or rejection letter — typically by email or through the university’s own portal
+You receive an admission or rejection letter — by email or through the university’s own portal

 If Your Application Is Not Forwarded